 Resolution should be sought within the shortest timescale possible to ensure the child is protected.
 Disagreements should be resolved at the lowest possible stage however if a child is thought to be at risk of immediate harm discretion should be used as to which stage is initiated.

-The stages of the escalation policy can be found at:
+The Resolving Professional Differences Policy can be found at: